 4. CLAIM THAT THE CURVE REPRESENTING THE LEAVE MAJORITY IS MARGINALLY INCREASING

-The entry 'marginally increasing' is based on (a) the very good linear fit to the two data sets on the third graph which implies that the majority is being maintained at about 13% (and increasing) whilst (b) the number of new 18 year old voters is about 750,000 per year, which a similar number of deaths, mostly over 65.
+The entry 'marginally increasing' is based on (a) the very good linear (and polynomial) fit to the two data sets (non voters from last time) on the third graph which implies that the majority is increasing and currently at about 18% (and increasing) whilst (b) the number of new 18 year old voters is about 750,000 per year, which a similar number of deaths, mostly over 65.
 The 18-24 group saw a majority for Remain of about 75% whilst the over 60's were about 35% for Remain.
 Assuming people stick to their votes (as is indicated in the polls with about 90% on both camps sticking to their votes), then there is a new electorate of about 32,000 (=40% of 80,000) per month in favour of Remain.
 Over a year, given turnout rates etc., that corresponds to approximately 150,000 more remain votes and 250,000 less leave votes.
 That will mean a small but increasing majority for Remain.
 One study by the Financial Times puts the tipping point even if no abstainers vote, at the end of 2021.
 I think it much earlier than that, indeed we may have already passed that point, see here.